AurelienGauffre/Fingerprint/README.md

 :construction: work in progress... :construction:

 # fingerprint 👆
-Given a set of optical fingerprint images, find mathematical filters and models which best simulate artefacts that could occur during the fingerprint acquisition.
+The aim of this project is to find mathematical filters and models which best simulate artefacts that could occur during the fingerprint acquisition.